cr333/OmniPhotos/Python/preprocessing/readme.md

 If you need other versions, please get more information from the [official FlowNet2-PyTorch website](https://github.com/NVIDIA/flownet2-pytorch).

-## 1.6.
+## 2.6.
 FFmpeg

-The pre-processing script is dependent on the Python interface of FFmpeg (`ffmpeg-python`), which depends on the `ffmpeg.exe` and `ffprob.exe` files.
+The preprocessing tool is dependent on the Python interface of FFmpeg (`ffmpeg-python`), which in turn depends on the `ffmpeg.exe` and `ffprob.exe` files.

-Please download the FFmpeg windows-x64-static binary package from the [official FFmpeg webside](https://www.ffmpeg.org/download.html).
-And add the root folder of ffmpeg.exe to the `PATH` environment variables of Windows.
+Please download the FFmpeg windows-x64-static binary package from the [official FFmpeg website](https://www.ffmpeg.org/download.html), and add the root folder containing `ffmpeg.exe` to the `PATH` environment variables of Windows.

-## 1.7.
+## 2.7.
 OmniPhotos

 This dataset preprocessing script will call the OmniPhotos `Preprocessing` program to generate the sphere fitting mesh, etc.
 Please download the OmniPhotos binaries or build OmniPhotos from source, and replace the absolute path of `Preprocessing.exe` in **config_omniphotos.yaml** with yours.

-# 2. Dataset preprocessing
+# 3. Dataset preprocessing

 There are two kinds of preprocessing:
-1. The input video captures contains multiple circles/swings, so we need additional steps to select the best circle motion, as described in [Section 2.2](#22-selecting-the-best-circle-openvslam-only).
+1. The input video captures contains multiple circles/swings, so we need additional steps to select the best circle motion, as described in [Section 3.2](#32-selecting-the-best-circle-openvslam-only).
 2. The input video or image sequence only contains a single circular camera motion.
-   The preprocessing steps are described in [Section 2.1](#21-preprocessing-steps).
+   The preprocessing steps are described in [Section 3.1](#31-preprocessing-steps).

-## 2.1.
+## 3.1.
 Preprocessing steps

 There are 4 steps in the pre-processing pipeline :